The exact dynamical structure factor of one-dimensional hard rods and its universal random matrix behavior

 The typical behavior of $S(x)$ is shown in Fig.~\ref{Fig2}.
 We see the pronounced Friedel osciallations, whose amplitude strongly depends on the rod size $a$.
 As $a\to 0$ the amplitude vanishes, and the whole expression takes the following form

 The details of the classical and free fermionic limit are presented in Section~\ref{EM_details} of the End Matter.

 In the opposite limit $\rho_0 a \to 1$, Eq. \eqref{sx} suggests that the structure factor turns into the sum of delta functions, which reflects the {\it crystallization} of the system due to the dense pack of the hard-rods.
-The dashed line in Fig. \eqref{Fig2} is the prediction from the Luttinger model obtained in~\cite{Kiedrzynski2025}
+The dashed line in Fig. \eqref{Fig2} is the prediction from the Luttinger model~\cite{GiamarchiBOOK},

+with the nonuniversal prefactors $A_m$ determined in~\cite{Kiedrzynski2025}.
 As we see the predictions are pretty good, however, the smaller the $K$ the more terms once should account for in the sum \eqref{Luttinger}.
 The temperature leads to the faster decay of the oscillations which is expected from the Luttinger theory.

 \emph{Conclusions. ---} We have obtained an exact expression for the dynamic structure factor of a gas of quantum hard rods.
 The result is valid for {\em any} state of the system characterised by the quasimomenta distribution $\rho_{\rm p}(\lambda)$ making it applicable to various physical situations.
-In particular we have considered in detail the case of thermal equilibrium.
+We have considered in detail the case of thermal equilibrium.
 At zero temperature we have found interesting relations with the random matrix theory, while at large temperatures we have recovered correlations of the classical hard rods gas.

 Furthermore, the integrability of the model yields a non-perturbative control over the interaction parameter.
 This provides information on dynamic correlations in both weakly correlated case, $a \rho_0 \approx 0$, resembling the free fermionic gas up to to the tightly packed, strongly correlated system for $a \rho_0 \approx 1$ exhibiting {\em crystallization}.